pablordoricaw/comse6998-applied-ml-cloud-project/infra/README.md

 ### IaC Backend

-We are using a Google Cloud Storage bucket as the backend for the IaC.
-This is purely to make to make the project as self contained as possible.
+We use a Google Cloud Storage bucket as the backend for the IaC.
+This is purely to make the project as self-contained as possible.

-We've included a Python module `state_backend.py` that creates the Google Cloud Storage bucket and can manage user level permissions to allow infra local deployments.
-This Python module uses the Google Cloud Storage Python SDK and uses the authentication configured for `gcloud`.
+We've included a Python module, state_backend.py, that creates the Google Cloud Storage bucket and can manage user-level permissions to allow infra local deployments.
+This module uses the Google Cloud Storage Python SDK and the authentication configured for `gcloud`.

-The intention of this module is to simplify recreating the project if needed, and avoid "secret" steps.
-With that said, to recreate the infra for the project the steps to follow are:
+This module intends to simplify recreating the project, if needed, and avoid "secret" steps.
+With that said, to recreate the infra for the project, the steps to follow are:

 0. Have installed the [requirements](#requirements) and have this repo cloned on your local machine.
 1. Create a project in GCP, *manually*.
 2. Select the project as the `gcloud` project and quota-billing-project
-3. Run the the `state_backend.py` Python module.
+3. Run the `state_backend.py` Python module.
 4. [Set the bucket as the Pulumi backend](https://www.pulumi.com/docs/iac/concepts/state-and-backends/#google-cloud-storage) with the command:
     ```bash
     uv run pulumi login gs://<state-bucket>
     ```
 4. Deploy the IaC and CaC with the instructions in this README.

-> Why create the project in GCP manually and not as part of the Python module using the SDK?
+> Why manually create the project in GCP and not as part of the Python module using the SDK?
 The Python module uses the `gcloud` auth config.
-If you don't have an existing project set as your quota-billing-project for your API calls, the API calls to create the project in the Python code will error out.
+If you don't have an existing project set as your quota-billing-project for your API calls, the API calls to create the project in the Python code will error.

 ## CaC

 > [!NOTE]
-> The config only needs to be applied after a new infra deployment or any new configs added.
+> The config must only be applied after a new infra deployment or after any new configs have been added.

 ### Before Applying the Config